 In reality, it is more probable that you will need to look at the traffic per link.
 In such a scenario, you will probably be trying to see why one link on your network is overloaded and which types of traffic you could reroute or throttle in order to resolve the problem.

 Although you might want to see all network traffic, capturing all of it all at once soon becomes an overambitious goal.
-If you could capture all network packets you would become overwhelmed by all of the collected data.
+If you could capture all incoming and outgoing packets you would become overwhelmed by all of the collected data.

 In order to properly assess the performance of your network, you are going to categorize all traffic by network device anyway, so it is better to use port mirroring on a device-by-device basis.
 Other tools are better suited to giving you a whole network visibility.
 In these instances, you would be better off using NetFlow to sample data from several network points simultaneously.
 You would need a sophisticated network traffic analysis tool to aggregate and summarize all traffic data.